NarandBD/Otopack-BN-Mk-2/Documentation/soundpackwhatworksandnot.md

 How stuff is formatted here is going to be slightly different from CBN's doc of this but not by much.
 I'm going to simply label all the sections with ids and their respective variants into three categories,
-- What I think does work/does indeed work. :white_check_mark for what works, and :grey_question for what I think works. and
+- What I think does work/does indeed work. 👌 for what works, and ❔❔ for what I think works. and
 - What doesn't work.
-This will have a :x
+This will have a 💀

-### My understanding for stuff with :white_check_mark / :grey_question :
+### My understanding for stuff with 👌 / ❔❔ :
 Works as expected or works for the most part, with certain exceptions mentioned with parenthesis for specific sections.

-### My understanding for stuff with :x :
+### My understanding for stuff with 💀 :
 Might've worked on older releases of CBN, but I have yet to test this possibility.
 All I know is a mix of what i've tested so far and the fact that the docs for Soundpacks is two years outdated xd Subject to change or at least have a workaround mentioned, but unlikely as that'd be outside my current knowledge of assigning sounds.